 Wow, better than store bought.
 I quickly moved on to empanadas with no problem at all.

-Below is small diced onions and green bell pepper just starting to be sauteed for the sofrito.
+Below small diced onions and green bell pepper just starting to be sauteed for the sofrito.

 The dough really is a simple recipe and it adds so much.
 That is what really pushes the empanadas over the top.
 Just like they would serve in good restaurants.

 Easy cooking is at your fingertips.
-Either way these empanadas will not fall short in any way.
+Either way, these Vegan Empanadas will not fall short in any way.

 The mushrooms are sauteed and combined with sofrito as well as a clean and refreshing tomato sauce.